core-wg/oscore/draft-ietf-core-object-security.md

 # Sequence Numbers, Replay, Message Binding, and Freshness {#sequence-numbers}

+## AEAD Nonce Uniqueness ##

 An AEAD nonce MUST NOT be used more than once per AEAD key.
-In order to assure unique nonces, each Sender Context contains a Sender Sequence Number used to protect requests and Observe responses.
+In order to assure unique nonces, each Sender Context contains a Sender Sequence Number used to protect requests, and - in case of Observe - responses.
 The maximum sequence number is algorithm dependent and SHALL be 2^(nonce length in bits - 1) - 1.
 If the Sender Sequence Number exceeds the maximum sequence number, the endpoint MUST NOT process any more messages with the given Sender Context.
 The endpoint SHOULD acquire a new security context (and consequently inform the other endpoint) before this happens.
-The latter is out of scope of this memo.
+The latter is out of scope of this document.

+## Replay Protection ##

-In order to protect from replay of messages, each Recipient Context contains a Replay Window used to verify request and Observe responses.
+In order to protect from replay of messages, each Recipient Context contains a Replay Window used to verify request, and - in case of Observe - responses.
 A receiving endpoint SHALL verify that a Sequence Number (Partial IV) received in the COSE object has not been received before in the Recipient Context.
 The size and type of the Replay Window depends on the use case and lower protocol layers.
-In case of reliable and ordered transport, the recipient MAY just store the last received sequence number and require that newly received Sequence Numbers equals the last received Sequence Number + 1.
+In case of reliable and ordered transport from endpoint to endpoint, the recipient MAY just store the last received sequence number and require that newly received Sequence Numbers equals the last received Sequence Number + 1.

+## Sequence Number and Replay Window State ##

+### The Basic Case ###

+To prevent from reusing of the Nonce/Sequence Number with the same key, or from accepting replayed messages, a node needs to handle the situation of suddenly losing sequence number and replay window state in RAM, e.g. as a result of a reboot.

+After boot, a node MAY reject to use existing security contexts from before it booted and MAY establish a new security context with each party it communicates, e.g.  using EDHOC {{I-D.selander-ace-cose-ecdhe}}.
+However, establishing a fresh security context may have a non-negligable cost in terms of e.g. power consumption.

+In order to reuse a stored security context the following procedure MUST be performed:

+* Before sending a message, the client MUST have stored in persistent memory a sequence number associated to the stored security context higher than any sequence number which has been or are being sent using this security context.
+After boot, the client MUST NOT use any lower sequence number in a request than what was persitently stored with that security context.

+   * Storing to persistant memory can be costly.
+Instead of storing a sequence number for each request, the client MAY store Seq + K to persistent memory every K requests, where Seq is the current sequence number and K > 1.
+This is a trade-off between the number of storage operations and efficient use of sequence numbers.

+* After boot, before accepting a message from a stored security context, the server MUST synchronize the replay window so that no old messages are being accepted.
+The server MAY use the Repeat option {{I-D.mattsson-core-coap-actuators}} for synchronizing the replay window: For each stored security context, the first time the server receives an OSCOAP request, it generates a pseudo-random nonce and responds with the Repeat option set to the nonce as described in {{I-D.mattsson-core-coap-actuators}}.
+If the server receives a repeated OSCOAP request containing the Repeat option and the same nonce, and if the server can verify the request then the sequence number obtained in the repeated message is set as the lower limit of the replay window.

+### The Observe Case ###

+If Observe is used, in order to continue an ongoing observation after reboot the following procedure MUST be used:

+* Before sending a notification, the server MUST have stored in persistent memory an Observe sequence number higher than any Observe sequence number which has been or are being sent with this stored security context.
+After boot, the server MUST NOT use any lower Observe sequence number than is persitently stored with that security context.

+   * Instead of storing a sequence number for each notification, the server MAY store Seq + K to persistent memory every K notifications, where Seq is the current Observe sequence number and K > 1.

+Note that a client MAY continue an ongoing observation after reboot using a stored security context.
+With Observe, the client can only verify the order of the notifications, as they may be delayed.
+If the client wants to synchronize with a server resource it MAY restart an observation.

+## Freshness ##

+For responses without Observe, OSCOAP provides absolute freshness.
+For requests, and responses with Observe, OSCOAP provides relative freshness in the sense that the sequence numbers allows a recipient to determine the relative order of messages.
+For applications having stronger demands on freshness (e.g. control of actuators), OSCOAP needs to be augmented with mechanisms providing absolute freshness {{I-D.mattsson-core-coap-actuators}}.

+## Delay and Mismatch Attacks ##

 In order to prevent response delay and mismatch attacks {{I-D.mattsson-core-coap-actuators}} from on-path attackers and compromised proxies, OSCOAP binds responses to the request by including the request's ID (Sender ID or Recipient ID) and sequence number in the AAD of the response.
 The server therefore needs to store the request's ID (Sender ID or Recipient ID) and sequence number until all responses has been sent.

-For responses without Observe, OSCOAP provides absolute freshness.
-For requests, and responses with Observe, OSCOAP provides relative freshness in the sense that the sequence numbers allows a recipient to determine the relative order of messages.
-For applications having stronger demands on freshness (e.g. control of actuators), OSCOAP needs to be augmented with mechanisms providing absolute freshness [I-D.mattsson-core-coap-actuators].

 # Processing {#processing}